abertout/rioc/doc/gpu.rst

 .. literalinclude:: ../example/c-cuda/launch_matrixVector.sh
    :language: bash

-To submit the code, use the ``oarsub`` command specifying the use of a gpu node:
+To submit the code, use the ``oarsub`` command specifying the use of a GPU node:

 .. code-block:: bash